Who is a New Zealand Skilled Migrant Resident Visa for?

 For the purpose of Skilled Migrant Resident Visa, the minimum standard of English to be met is, for example, a 6.5 overall band IELTS score in either Academic or General module unless the principal applicant holds the citizenship of one of the English-speaking countries and has spent considerable time in employment there, or has gained a level 7 or level 8 qualification comparable to that of New Zealand with a minimum time spent while studying.
 Other major testing systems results, like TOEFL iBT, PTE Academic and others, are also acceptable.

-- the applicant is 55 years of age or younger at the time the EOI is submitted.
+- the applicant is 55 years of age or younger at the time they submit an EOI.

-- Applications are selected from the pool if the total number of points is 160 or higher.
-Unselected EOIs remain in the pool for 6 months before being removed
+- In the next stage, applications are selected from the pool if the total number of points is 160 or higher.
+Unselected EOIs remain in the pool for 6 months before removal.

-- The immigration officer considers the information in the EOI credible, and health and character issues unlikely.
+- Further on, the immigration officer considers the information in the EOI credible, and health and character issues unlikely.

-- After initial verification, the applicant is then issued with an Invitation to Apply (ITA).
+- After initial verification, a successful applicant will then receive an Invitation to Apply (ITA).

-- To be considered, the subsequent application has to be made within 4 months of the date of ITA (with the exception of ITAs dated between 1 November 2019 and 15 April 2020 inclusive, where the time frame is 10 months).
+- To be considered further, the subsequent application has to be made within 4 months of the ITA’s date.
+Only ITAs dated between 1 November 2019 and 15 April 2020 inclusive can get an exception.
+The time frame there is 10 months.

 - After full verification the application is assessed and, subsequently, approved, deferred or declined.

 SMC candidates are often caught out by minor details.
 Here are some essentials of how the points are calculated and what to make note of.

 To qualify for points, the employment should be genuine, ongoing and sustainable, full-time (at least 30 hours, not including overtime); it should pay salary (not based on commission or retainer fee).

 If the employment is in an area of absolute skills shortage, if it is outside the Auckland region, if the remuneration is high.